 Microgaming’s Major Millions

-Major Millions is another offering by industry behemoth Microgaming and is one of the first releases linked to the studio’s progressive network.
-The military-themed slot launched in 2005 but continues to pay out huge prizes to this day.
-The game has transformed several players into millionaires in recent years.
+Major Millions is another offering from industry behemoth Microgaming and is among the first releases linked to the studio’s progressive network.
+The military-themed slot launched in 2005, yet it still pays out huge prizes today and has turned several players into millionaires.

-In 2020 alone, this quirky slot produced three seven-figure progressive prize drops – €1.6 million in March, €1.2 million in June, and another €1.6 million in July.
-Despite being released over fifteen years ago, this game refuses to age.
+In 2020 alone, this quirky slot produced three seven-figure progressive prize drops: €1.6 million in March, €1.2 million in June, and another €1.6 million in July.
+Despite being more than fifteen years old, the game refuses to age.
 One of Microgaming’s most legendary creations, Major Millions has stood the test of time and continues to attract keen slot spinners with its massive winning potential.

-First released as a classic three-reel slot, the game is also available for play on five reels with 15 paylines.
-Apart from the regular payers, it features a scatter symbol and a wild that holds the key to the progressive prize.
+First released as a classic three-reel slot, the game is also available to play on five reels with 15 paylines.
+In addition to the regular payers, it features a scatter symbol and a wild that holds the key to the progressive prize.

-Winning the pot is a bit tricky, however.
-You need to land five wilds with the Major Millions logo simultaneously on payline number 15.
-Respectively, you must wager 15 coins per spin to qualify for the jackpot.
-Betting starts at $3 per spin, with 4.50% of each wager going toward the accumulating pot.
+Winning the pot is a bit tricky.
+You need to land five wilds with the Major Millions logo simultaneously on payline number 15, so you must wager 15 coins per spin to qualify for the jackpot.
+Betting starts at $3 per spin, with 4.50% of each wager contributing to the accumulating pot.